Dental Crowns and Bridges at Sunbury

 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.

 Cracked and missing teeth may make it difficult for patients to eat and speak comfortably.
-At Bacchus Marsh Dental House, we provide attractive restorative dentistry to support the comfort and function of your smile.
+At Sunbury Dental House, we provide attractive restorative dentistry to support the comfort and function of your smile.

 Dental crowns and bridges are two of the most common restorations patients require.
 Dental crowns repair damaged teeth, and dental bridges replace missing teeth.
 Both have benefits that can help patients eat a wider variety of foods and enjoy greater convenience in daily life.